-Section 11.
+Section 8.
 Procedure for Issuance of a Tree Cutting Permit.

-- (1) Any landowner in the City of Sky Valley wanting to reduce the crown or height of a tree, cut a tree 8" or more DBH, thin a stand of trees, remove a dead, diseased or hazardous tree or remove protected Native Plants/Shrubbery or Specimen Trees must first complete an application for a tree cutting permit on forms designated by the City of Sky Valley and file said application with the office of the City Clerk. - (2) The application shall include the following:
+- (1) Any landowner in the City of Sky Valley wanting to vista prune, crown thin or reduce the crown or height of a tree, cut a tree 8" or more DBH, thin a stand of trees, remove a dead, diseased or hazardous tree or remove protected native plants/shrubbery or specimen trees must first complete an application for a tree cutting permit on forms designated by the City of Sky Valley and file said application with the office of the City Clerk. - (2) The application shall include the following: